kubernetes/enhancements/keps/sig-node/20191205-container-streaming-requests.md

 2. `--redirect-container-streaming` cannot be set (rollout step 3.1) - This case is covered by [Dependence on apiserver redirects](#dependence-on-apiserver-redirects).
-3. `StreamingProxyRedirects` disabled or removed (rollout step 4.1 or 5.2) - This would only be the case there was version skew of at least 2 versions from the apiserver to the nodes, and the old nodes were still using `--redirect-container-streaming`.
+3. `StreamingProxyRedirects` disabled or removed (rollout step 4.1 or 5.2) - This would only be the case if there was version skew of at least 2 versions from the apiserver to the nodes, and the old nodes were still using `--redirect-container-streaming`.
 At this point, the user should have had ample warning (3 versions), and would only be affected if nodes were lagging the apiserver version.
 The safe alternative rollout plan waits 2 versions between steps, which is the maximum